 Mango mousse is so delicious.
 It is light, fluffy, and packed with flavor.
 This three ingredient recipe is a favorite all year.
 You can easily dress it up with toppings and fancy piping or keep it simple and serve scoops with a spoon.

-The first time I had a cool, creamy mango dessert was a combination of mango Italian ice and vanilla custard at Rita’s about 20 years old.
-Since then I have enjoyed this combo as much as possible.
+The first time I had a cool, creamy mango dessert was a combination of mango Italian ice and vanilla custard at Rita's about 20 years old.
+Since then I have enjoyed this combo of mango with cream as much as possible.
 I love everything from no bake mango cheesecake bars to mango ice cream, mango pudding, and mango popsicles.

 Mango mousse is a great dessert for any day but especially on hot summer days when you want something cool and creamy without turning on the oven.

 Only a few simple ingredients are needed here.
 No microwave, no cooking of eggs, no baking required!

-Mango Pulp – I use a canned sweetened mango puree in this recipe.
+Canned Mango Pulp - I use a canned sweetened mango puree in this recipe.
 If you have unsweetened mango pulp or puree (or frozen or fresh mangoes) you will want to sweeten this recipe with some powdered sugar or sweetener.

 Heavy Cream - Heavy whipped cream is what makes the mousse light and fluffy.
 Heavy cream and heavy whipping cream are the same and can be used interchangeably.

 Cream Cheese - Using cream cheese as part of the base gives this a slight cheesecake flavor without being overpowering.
 It helps to have the cream cheese at room temperature so it mixes easily.

 This is an eggless mango mousse recipe so it is especially easy to make!
 Just 3 ingredients and five minutes are all you need to a luscious tropical dessert.